-5. Participatory Engagement
+5. PARTICIPATORY ENGAGEMENT

 Participatory Engagement represents the fifth of the five attributes of democracy developed by International IDEA's Global State of Democracy Indices.
+We do not estimate a single value at the attribute level in this case.

 This section of the Codebook offers details about the subattributes and indicators that comprise this attribute.